NoahJRalph/weather-dashboard/README.md

 A rudimentary weather dashboard app using OpenWeatherMap API.
 Made using the criteria from Module 6 of my edX Web Development bootcamp.

+The assigned aspect that allowed for past searched cities to be remembered inside localStorage was scrapped due to time constraints.

 ## Deployment

 ![Here.](https://noahjralph.github.io/weather-dashboard/)